ethernal/factorio-blueprints/README.md

-# factorio-blueprints
+# Factorio Blueprints

-Blueprints used for Factorio
+Blueprints used for Factorio, a game where you build and maintain huge factories that must grow.